-For full-time employee work schedules, the The normal work day shall be eight (8) hours within a twenty-four (24) hour period.
+For full-time employee work schedules, the normal work day shall be eight (8) hours.
 Normal full-time daily working schedules shall be from 8:00 am to 5:00 pm, with one unpaid hour for lunch.

 Other alternate work schedules (AWS) may be assigned to meet the needs of the Authority.
-Alternate work schedules may vary in the number of hours per day and in the start and end of the work week, but shall be no more than 40-80 hours per work weekpay period as defined in the AWS procedure.
+Alternate work schedules may vary in the number of hours per day and in the start and end of the work week, but shall be no more than 80 hours per pay period.
 The employee shall be given reasonable advance notice of any change in their work schedule unless said change has been deemed an emergency by the Authority or its Executive Director.